dotnet/AspNetCore.Docs/aspnetcore/grpc/troubleshoot.md

 The path component of a gRPC channel's address is ignored when making gRPC calls.
 For example, `GrpcChannel.ForAddress("https://localhost:5001/ignored_path")` won't use `ignored_path` when routing gRPC calls for the service.

-The address path is ignored because gRPC has a standardized, perspective address structure.
-A gRPC address combines the package, service and method names, and is not nested under any other path: `https://localhost:5001/PackageName.ServiceName/MethodName`.
+The address path is ignored because gRPC has a standardized, prescriptive address structure.
+A gRPC address combines the package, service and method names: `https://localhost:5001/PackageName.ServiceName/MethodName`.

 There are some scenarios when an app needs to include a path with gRPC calls.
 For example, an ASP.NET Core gRPC app is hosted in an IIS directory and the directory needs to be included in the request.
 When a path is required it can be added to the gRPC call using the custom `SubdirectoryHandler` specified below: